AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 # Creating Accessible Content (WCAG 2.1 Conformance) {#creating-accessible-content-wcag-conformance}

-The [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/), drawn up by [a working group of the World Wide Wec Consortium](https://www.w3.org/Consortium/activities#Accessibility_Guidelines_Working_Group), consists of a set of technology independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.
+The [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/), drawn up by [a working group of the World Wide Wec Consortium](https://www.w3.org/Consortium/activities#Accessibility_Guidelines_Working_Group), consist of a set of technology independent guidelines and success criteria to help make web content accessible to, and usable by, persons with disabilities.

 As an introduction, the consortium provides a series of sections and supporting documents: